keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 See the [full example](todo:028-advanced-deep-nesting).

 ### Nested Array

-Suppose you have an API which has an endpoint `/users` which returns a response like this:
+Suppose now that the endpoint `/users` returns a more complicated response like this:

 {% highlight json %}
 {